CabreraGerardo/react-certification-2020/README.md

 3. Can you apply TDD once you already created components?
    - Yes, but the idea of TDD is to write the test first in order to code with that in mind.

+## NOTES

+Remember to create your .env file with the variable REACT_APP_YOUTUBE_API and your API key